 Expeditions - How to Apply

-Please read completely before filling out the application form
+IMPORTANT: Please read these instructions completely before filling out the application form.

 Next Deadline: January 7

 The goal of the RCGS Expedition Program is to enhance the appreciation, understanding and knowledge of the physical, environmental and cultural geography of Canada by recognizing and encouraging the spirit of discovery and adventure through expeditions taking place largely within Canada.

 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the RCGS to “make Canada better known to Canadians and to the world.”

 - Expeditions must take place primarily within Canada;